Plan

 • Consumption: If consumption is high, lower amounts of nutrients are needed per kilogram of grain to create a positive health outcome.
 If consumption is low, higher levels are needed.

-• Type of flour: High extraction flour (greater than 80%) is also known as whole wheat flour or atta flour.
+• Type of flour: Flour where more than 80% of the grain is used is also known as high extraction flour, whole wheat flour, or atta flour.
+High extraction means that a high percentage of the whole grain was extracted.
 High extraction flour retains high levels of wheatā€™s natural phytates which inhibit the bodyā€™s ability to absorb iron and zinc.
 Consequently only the highly bioavailable sodium iron EDTA (NaFeEDTA) is recommended for high extraction flour.
 Also, the amount of zinc added to high extraction flour should be higher than the amount used for low extraction flour.

 • Type of iron: The iron compounds recommended for wheat and maize flour fortification include ferrous sulfate, ferrous fumarate, and sodium iron EDTA (NaFeEDTA).
 Electrolytic iron is only recommended if flour availability is more than 150 grams per person per day.
 The iron compounds have different levels of bioavailability to consumers and different costs for millers.
 Ferric pyrophosphate is the iron compound most frequently used with rice fortification.